bilgino/angularforddd/README.md

 Angular applications are lazy-loading, scoping and distribution.

 When application services carry out business or UI use cases, it may be a good idea to keep use cases that contain less logic in the UI controller, like in the classic MVC pattern.
-However, we don't want to hide use cases from the rest of the application and use specialized components instead!
+However, we don't want to hide use cases from the rest of the application and use dedicated classes instead!
-In addition, we want to share state and logic of these specialized components with other independent components.
+In addition, we want to share state and logic of these components with other independent components.

-It's questionable whether higher granularity distributed across several layers introduce extra complexity in the frontend architecture.
+It's fairly debatable whether higher granularity distributed across several layers introduce extra complexity in the frontend architecture.
-Should we really comply to Domain-Driven Design in frontend development?
+Shall we really comply with Domain-Driven Design in frontend development?
 As a consequence, many developers tend to lean toward weaker patterns because they see it as an unnecessary practice.
 Often a simpler data-centric approach is sufficient.
 For most web applications MVC or Flux/Redux may be more appropriate.
 Before starting using advanced concepts we must validate incoming requirements.